Discovering Bach’s Secret Tempo Code

 In his biography Johann Sebastian Bach: The Learned Musician, Christoph Wolff begins with a ten-page essay, a Proloque titled “Bach and the Notion of Musical Science,” which sets forth the thesis that Bach preferred to refer to himself as “one who produces works of musical science” rather than a “mere practitioner of music”.
 Wolff writes:

-Chapter 4: The Alpha & The Omega and the Imitation of Nature
+Chapter 4: The Alpha and the Omega and the Imitation of Nature

 Chapter 5: Reconstruction of Bach’s System of Tempo